SwissArmyBud/goop/README.md

 </p>

 # Golang for Object Oriented Programmers
-**Native Golang transpiling from C++ style method declarations, plus other syntax fixes.**
+**Native Golang function transpiling from C++ style method declarations, and other simple syntax fixes.**

 ## Motivation
-Golang has made several unfortunate syntax choices, none of which contribute to what is an otherwise useful language, and Goop fixes all of it while staying low-profile and straightforward to use.
-This project is a simple transpiling engine that allows:
+Golang has made several unfortunate syntax choices, all of which slow down the migration of programmers into an otherwise useful language.
+Goop aims to fix all of Golang's shorcomings while staying low-profile and straightforward to use.
+This project is a simple transpiler engine that:
- - The writing of C++ style method definitions which are then transpiled into native/legal Golang syntax
+ - Enables the use of C++ style method declaration syntax
- - Converts `while` loops into single-condition `for` loops
+ - Converts C++ style `while` loops into Golang's single-condition `for` loops
- - Unwraps `for` loop parameterizations from parenthesis
+ - Unwraps C++ style `for` loop parameterizations from parenthesis
- - Changes the channel token from `<-` to `<<`, a pre-existing C++ token for feeding pipes.
+ - Changes the `channel` operations token to `<<`, a C++ stream operator

-## Overview
+## Basic Use
 Goop doesn't change anything about the existing build process, and attempts to interfere as little as possible with the language's ecosystem.
 The engine looks for files recursively - so it simply needs to be pointed at the root of a project or called from inside the root folder.
-Working from dedicated `.goo` files, the engine rewrites function definitions and then outputs a standard golang `.go` file, which can be imported/built/run etc as usual.
+Working from dedicated `.goo` files, the engine rewrites the syntax and outputs a standard Golang `.go` file, which can then be imported/built/run etc as usual.

 ## Style
-#### While-Loop Conversion and Unwrapping
+### While-Loop Conversion and Unwrapping
-Golang forces programmers to use single-condition `for` loops to duplicate `while` loop behaviors that have been standardized for over 30 years.
-Goop allows for `while` loops and because Goop will also unwrap `for` loops, `while` loops can be wrapped in Goop syntax.
+Golang forces programmers to use single-condition `for` loops to duplicate `while` loop behavior that has been standardized in C++ for over 30 years.
+Goop syntax supports traditional `while` loops - and because Goop will also unwrap `for` loops, `while` loops can be wrapped in parenthesis.
 ```
 // GOLANG LEGAL
 let i := 0;